Yuchen-PLB/ECS171-FP/README.md

 3. We splitted the dataset into two main categories: CPU and GPU.
 Since the GPU category/class has more feature than the CPU feature.
 4. We look at seaborn pairplots and correlation coefficients to see the data distribution.

-## Methods

-### Part 3.1 Data Preprocessing and Train First Model (Linear Regression and Polynomial Regression)
+### Part 2.
+Data Preprocessing
 1. We first clean the dataframe by deleting unused column 'Unnamed: 0' (only shows indecies of the dataframe).
 2. We normalize the dataset using Minmax Normalization.
 3. We encode the categorical column/features name 'Vendor' which will be used in other models later.

+## Methods

+### Part 3.1 Train First Model (Linear Regression and Polynomial Regression) and Predict Trends between Two Variables
-4. We build and train the Linear Regression model and Polynomial Regression model (up to degree 3).
+1. We build and train the Linear Regression model and Polynomial Regression model (using different pairs of variables).
-5. We report R^2 which is the percentage of variation explain/reveal by the regression model.
+2. We report R^2 which is the percentage of variation explain/reveal by the regression model.

 R^{2} is the coefficient of determination that shows the relation between dependent variable and the other independent variables.
 The Higher R^{2} is the larger proportion of the data variance could be explain by the model, which means the model has better fittness.